CamGold77/BlockChain/README.md

 ![transactionsinging](https://user-images.githubusercontent.com/571810/33810869-ab96ec7c-ddd8-11e7-81bd-2435de149d83.gif)

 AND THATS IT!!!
 As you'll hopefully agree with me, blockchains are actually quite simple.
-So simple that [Bitcoin's original whitepaper](https://bitcoin.org/bitcoin.pdf) is only 8 pages.
-As we learned in this walkthrough, all you really need to know is some public key encryption knowledge and the fact that some hash functions are very hard to reverse.

-# Wait, there is more

-JK, there isn't as of yet.
-I might add merkle trees and segwit in the future, but for now, I hope this gives you a good overview of how blockchains such as Bitcoin work.

 ## To run